 Christmas cookies are always a welcome addition to any holiday party, but the same old sugar cookies just won’t cut it this time around.
 Gingerbread men are passé, and there are so many other great options to test out that you could bake a new recipe every day for months and never run out of choices.
-Here’s a roundup of 15 recipes you should try this holiday season—but no guarantees your mother-in-law will like them.
+Here’s a roundup of 15 recipes you should try before this holiday season is over—but no guarantees your mother-in-law will like them.

 Related Reading: How to Make Keto Christmas Cookies